High Tech Societies (old version)

 - SNARE (Siris Nanocyborg Ascension RegimEn) - Text by Tapio Erola, additions by the AI Vin

-A device specifically designed to convert a human into a lower level transapient, developed by a transapient patron of the Siris Habitat.
-It is relatively simple to replicate and very easy to use, though there are arguments that the resulting transapients are insufficiently diverse and uniformly carry the Siris mindset.
+A device specifically designed to convert a modosophont into a lower level transapient, developed by a transapient patron of the Siris Habitat.
+It is relatively simple to replicate and very easy to use, though there are arguments that the process is more often a forced transcension with the resulting entities uniformly carrying the Siris mindset.

 - Ubiquitous Computing - Text by Anders Sandberg in his Transhuman Terminology